Koma Shrine: History

 The shrine is believed to have been founded around this time.
 It received a stipend of three koku for its upkeep under the Tokugawa shogunate.
 After the Meiji restoration and the establishment of State Shinto, the shrine was ranked as a prefectural shrine (県社).

 Following the annexation of Korea by Japan in 1905, the Koma Shrine was used as a symbol by Japanese government officials, including Governor-General of Korea Jirō Minami, for the assimilation and unification of the Korean and Japanese people.
 In 1934 the Koma Jinja Hosan-kai was founded in order to preserve and restore the shrine, headed by then-Minister of Colonial Affairs Hideo Kodama.

 Koma Shrine maintained cultural relevance after World War II, and it was written about by prominent Japanese authors such as Eiji Yoshikawa and Ango Sakaguchi.

 The shrine has more recently been fashioned as a symbol of Japanese-Korean friendship, and is endorsed by the South Korean Ministry of Foreign Affairs.

+In 2017, Emperor Akihito visited the shrine as an official visit with his son Naruhito having visited the shrine during his high school years, and expressed friendship with South Korea.